-Fixed for floating interest rate swap where a fixed rate is swapped against a floating rate.
+C$5,000,000 nominal value of a fixed for floating interest rate swap where a fixed rate is swapped against a floating rate.
 The floating rate is the compounded daily overnight repo rate (CORRA) over the period of the contract month.

-Contract months will be listed to match the Bank of Canada's schedule of fixed announcement dates.
+Contract months will be listed to match the Bank of Canada's schedule of Fixed Announcement Dates.